Giftbit/lightrail-client-java/README.md

 `mvn clean`

-The next command builds, tests and then uploads the build to https://oss.sonatype.org/ .
+The next command builds, tests and then uploads the build to https://oss.sonatype.org/.
 You will be prompted for the signing password that goes with the signing key configured above.
+Certain versions of java may run into problems regarding `maven-javadoc-plugin`. `sdk install java 8.0.242.hs-adpt` worked.

 `mvn deploy`